agmcfarland/biopython_workshop/README.md

 # Biopython: Work with biological sequence data in Python

-Welcome to the workshop!
+Welcome to this Biopython workshop!

 We will learn how to use Biopython for sequence manipulation, filtering, writing, and BLASTing!

 # Running workshop code

 There are three options to run the workshop code:

-1. Click on the desired workshop day link in the [files section](##files)
+1. Click on the desired workshop day link in the [files section](#Files)

 2. Open the main github directory in [google colab](https://colab.research.google.com/github/agmcfarland/biopython_workshop/blob/main/) and select the notebook (.ipynb) you wish to run.